-The NSW Government under the Minister for Better Regulation and Innovation, Kevin Anderson, has approved a Professional Standards Scheme.
-This formal recognition by the NSW Government is first of its kind for the property services sector in Australia and an exciting time as members of the SCA (NSW).
+The NSW Government under the Minister for Better Regulation and Innovation, Hon Kevin Anderson, has approved a Professional Standards Scheme.
+This formal recognition by the NSW Government is the first of its kind for the property services industry in Australia and marks the beginning of an exciting time for members of SCA (NSW).

 At the forefront of this scheme is a further commitment to consumers to ensure high professional standards across the strata industry in NSW.
 This is in line with various other initiatives across NSW, including the NSW Government plan to rebuild the construction sector and restore confidence and professionalism.

-The Professional Standards Scheme will bring to our clients a range of benefits, including:
+The Professional Standards Scheme offers our members’ clients a range of benefits, including:

 If you have any queries regarding the Scheme, please do not hesitate to contact the SCA (NSW) Secretariat by email email@example.com or on 02 9492 8200 for assistance.

 SCA (NSW) President Chris Duggan explains how the Professional Standards Scheme works.